daniel10015/word-replacement/README.md

 ```

-## Contributing
-I'm new so add me on discord if you're interested in improving this!

 ## Bug Report
-If you encounter any bugs add me on discord Daniel0192837465#5940
+Add me on discord or send email (links are in my profile)